MSc History of Science, Technology and Medicine / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Learn at the research centre that pioneered the integrated historical study of science, technology and medicine.
+- Study at the UK's leading centre for the integrated historical study of science, technology and medicine.

-- Open up flexible career options, from PhD preparation to jobs in science writing and public engagement.
+- Open up flexible career options, from PhD preparation to jobs in science writing, public engagement, museums and heritage.

 For entry in the academic year beginning September 2020, the tuition fees are as follows: